epj-adit/engineering-projekt-infrastructure/README.md

 # Create certificates with this oneshot-execution:
-/usr/bin/docker exec -ti nginx dehydrated --register --accept-terms systemctl start nginx-dehydrated.service
+/usr/bin/docker exec -ti nginx dehydrated --register --accept-terms
+# Create TLS DHParameters
+/usr/bin/docker exec -ti nginx openssl dhparam -out /etc/dehydrated/dhparam.pem 2048
+systemctl start nginx-dehydrated.service
 ```

 ## Building the application

-This section covers how to build the whole application and correspondant containers locally on your machine
+This section covers how to build the whole application and correspondant containers locally on your machine.
+If the build process was successful, you get production-ready docker containers that can be executed as specified in the systemd files.

 ### Prerequisities